 Indeed this is the case for most plants but there are exceptions.
 Of course, the level of salinity matters for this question, but in general it is true that plants are very sensitive for salt water on their leaves.
 This is because, when the water evaporates, the salts stay behind and, and at some point pure salt is left on the leaves which will burn them.
 However, as mentioned, there are exceptions to this.
 Sea kale (Crambe maritima) for example is very tolerant to salt water on its leaves but much less tolerant to high salinity levels in the root zone.

 Are there different forms of saline agriculture?
-Saline agriculture on the sea or saline agriculture on the land for example?
+Saline agriculture on the sea and saline agriculture on land for example?

-Producing things in the sea is part of aquaculture, whether you produce animals (fish, shellfish) or plants (algae).
-Personally I think there is a difference between doing agriculture on salinized land or using brackish water for irrigation on non-salinized land, but to my knowledge there are no different terms for those two forms of saline agriculture.
+Producing food in the sea is part of aquaculture, whether you produce animals (fish, shellfish) or plants (algae).
+Personally I think there is a difference between doing agriculture on saline land or using brackish water for irrigation on non-saline land, but to my knowledge there are no different terms for those two forms of saline agriculture.